trueadm/t7/readme.md

 language. t7 does not introduce new syntax into the mix like other templating engines do, it simply uses pure JavaScript and HTML.

-Essentially, t7 provides designers and developers with a way to create awesome templates that anyone with JavaScript knowledge can easily understand.
+t7 provides designers and developers with a way to create awesome templates that anyone with JavaScript knowledge can easily understand.
 Long gone are the days of having to learn something like Mustache, Handlebars, Jade or Underscore.